Applying for Grants

 When drafting grant applications, you will likely need info like our EIN number, address, and maybe even our banking information.
 You may also need to upload our IRS Determination Letter.
 Please check the Official Information and Documents page first, and if the application asks for info or documentation not listed there (such as our most recent audit, 990, or other budget documents), reach out and we will endeavor to put it together for you.

-Make sure to also double-check that the funder accepts applications from “fiscally sponsored projects” (i.e. what OCF calls 'initiatives').
+Make sure to also double-check that the funder accepts applications from “fiscally sponsored projects” (i.e. what OCF calls 'Collectives').
 Although fiscal hosting (a.k.a. fiscal sponsorship) is an established and widespread practice in the nonprofit world, there are funders that do not allow it.
 If their guidelines do not say, reach out to them and ask!
 (And in general, don’t be afraid to ask funders questions.)

 Since Open Collective Foundation is a 501(c)(3) organization, our projects are eligible to apply for many government grants.
 Please be aware, however, that there may be some government grant programs that do not accept fiscally sponsored projects or require the fiscal sponsor to be based in their geographic area of focus (OCF is based in Walnut, California).

 Some large (e.g., federal) government programs also have extremely complicated application processes that require significant, time-intensive work from you and our staff.
-Because of the labor involved, as well as some of their restrictions, our initiatives may not be able to submit such applications.
+Because of the labor involved, as well as some of their restrictions, our Collectives may not be able to submit such applications.

 If your grant application has been approved, congratulations!
 The first thing the funder is likely to do is provide a grant contract that needs to be signed.